curityio/saml-web-client/README.md

 ## Security Modernization

-The main theme of the code example is to show how to modernize security in existing web applications:
+You can integrate with [existing data sources](DATA.md) and control over user attributes issued to SAML assertions.\
+The example app uses some built-in identity attributes and a custom attribute for the region value.

 ![SAML app](app.png)

+Control over user attributes enables business continuity during migrations.\
+Often, a DevOps team can perform a migration with zero or minimal code changes:

+- Configure SAML settings in the Curity Identity Server.
+- Update the app's environment variables.

-The app can use all of the Curity Identity Server's modern authentication features:
+The app can then use all of the Curity Identity Server's modern authentication features:

+- Custom themes per application, to provide your preferred login user experience.
 - Built-in authenticators with modern methods like like passkeys and verifiable credentials.
 - Authentication actions that enable detailed control over authentication workflows.
 - An SDK that enable custom authenticators or authentication actions, so that you are never blocked.

-Even more importantly, you can take full control over user attributes issued to SAML assertions.\
-The example app uses some built-in identity attributes and a custom attribute for the region value.

-Control over user attributes enables business continuity during migrations.\
-An attribute value provider can retrieve [any built-in or custom attribute](ATTRIBUTES.md) from the data source.

-The app uses environment variables for its SAML settings.\
-In many cases, a DevOps team can simply change environment variables to migrate to the Curity Identity Server.

 ## How to Run the Code Example